-36 Enforcement
+32 Enforcement

-36.1 The Licensing Authority will take appropriate enforcement action where there are breaches of the Act.
-Enforcement action will be in accordance with the Boston Borough Council's Corporate Enforcement Policy, which reflects the agreed principles which are consistent with the Better Regulation Executive.
+32.1 The Licensing Authority will take appropriate enforcement action where there are breaches of the Act.
+Enforcement action will be in accordance with the Boston Borough Council's enforcement policy, which reflects the agreed principles which are consistent with the Better Regulation Executive.
 To this end, the key principles of targeting consistency, transparency and proportionality will be maintained.

-37 Review of Policy
+33 Review of Policy

-37.1 The Policy Statement will remain in existence for a period of 5 years and will be subject to review after that period.
+33.1 The Policy Statement will remain in existence for a period of 5 years and will be subject to review after that period.

-As with any medium-term framework, parts of this document may become outdated as a result of amendments to legislation and the Section 182 Guidance.
+As with any medium term framework, parts of this document may become outdated as a result of amendments to legislation and the Section 182 Guidance.
 It is essential that it is kept under regular review and updated when necessary and appropriate.
-The Head of Service/Assistant Director with responsibility for Licensing has delegated authority to make minor and consequential changes to this Policy in consultation with the Chairman of Licensing Committee.
+The Head of Service/Assistant Director with responsibility for Licensing has delegated authority to make minor and consequential changes to this Policyin consultation with the Chairman of Licensing Committee.
 This document is subject to version control and all changes will be recorded and communicated accordingly.

-38 Advice and Guidance
+34 Advice and Guidance

-38.1 For further advice, information or guidance on the application process or to obtain advice about whether or not activities should be licensed please contact Boston Borough Council Licensing Section either:
+- 34.1 For further advice, information or guidance on the application process or to obtain advice about whether or not activities should be licensed please contact Boston Borough Council Licensing Section either:

-By telephone: 01205 314200Email: licensing@boston.gov.uk
+- By telephone: 01205 314235

+- Email: licensing@boston.gov.uk

-Post: The Licensing Section
+- Post: The Licensing Section

-Boston Borough Council
+- Boston Borough Council,

-Municipal Buildings
+- o Municipal Buildings,

-West Street
+- West Street,

+- o Boston,

-Boston PE21 8QR.
+- o PE21 8QR.